Wolfspeed (NYSE:WOLF) Issues Q2 2023 Earnings Guidance

-In other Wolfspeed news, Director Duy Loan T. Le purchased 2,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 25th.
-The shares were acquired at an average cost of $120.34 per share, for a total transaction of $240,680.00.
-Following the transaction, the director now directly owns 2,000 shares in the company, valued at $240,680.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-0.62% of the stock is owned by corporate insiders.
+In other Wolfspeed news, Director Duy Loan T. Le bought 2,000 shares of the firm’s stock in a transaction on Thursday, August 25th.
+The stock was bought at an average cost of $120.34 per share, with a total value of $240,680.00.
+Following the completion of the transaction, the director now directly owns 2,000 shares of the company’s stock, valued at approximately $240,680.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+Insiders own 0.62% of the company’s stock.

 Institutional Inflows and Outflows